webspirit/news_scrapper/README.md

 # news_scrapper
 App to save articles you read on online newspapers.
+First on-line newspaper integration is 'http://www.theguardian.com/'.